zongronghuang/asmr-player/README.md

 - Access to eight audio recordings stored in Firebase Cloud Storage.
 - Two kinds of app backdrops:
-  - **Animated color-gradient backdrop**
+  - **Animated color-gradient backdrop**: This backdrop is available when you are online or offline.
-  - **Unsplash photographs**: Random images that match the audio recordings, with links to the source image and the photographer's profile page.
-Unsplash photographs are available when the app has Internet connection.
+  - **Unsplash photographs**: This kind of backdrop shows a random image that matches the current audio's theme.
+It is available only when there's Internet connection.
 - Draggable control panel with audio controls and three playback modes:
+  - **Full album loop** (default): the app plays all tracks in the album in sequence repeatedly.
   - **Single track loop**: the app repeates single audio track.
-  - **Full album loop** (**default**): the app plays all tracks in the album in fixed order and repeats the queue.
   - **Shuffle**: the app plays the album tracks in random order.
 The playback is not repeated.
-- Social media logins: Facebook and Google
+- Access control via Facebook and Google logins (powered by Firebase).
+- Routing control for handling invalid user-input URLs and unauthenticated access.
-- Responsive to desktop and mobile devices
+- Responsive to desktop and mobile devices.
-- Reusing Unsplash backdrop images fetched in last hour to optimize API usage and user experience
+- Retaining backdrop images fetched from Unsplash for one hour to minimize API requests while ensuring smooth user experience.

 ## :mag: How to use it